Therassist

 What Made This Project Different

-Involving AI did not replace the designing.
-It made it more efficient and expanded what a designer can do alone.
-That is not about cutting corners.
+Involving AI did not replace the design process, but made it more efficient and expanded what a designer can do alone.
+It is not about cutting corners.
 It is about getting to users faster.

 Standard Design Process